+Looking to Import MP4 to After Effects?
 We all know that MP4 is supported by After Effects.
 However, many users have been facing issues when they try to import an MP4 file into After Effects.
 Why is this happening?
 And how to fix this issue?
 Well, you could be facing importing issues due to the MP4 file codec.

-After Effects prefers H.264 and MPEG4 codecs, while MP4 is a container format which can hold various audio and video codecs.
+After Effects prefers H.264 and MPEG4 codecs, while MP4 is a container format that can hold various audio and video codecs.
 So if you receive an error message, or the video display is not proper, then you may have to install the codec used by the file.
 But then it’s not easy to find and install the codec.

 The procedure is similar to almost all tools:

-You need to download and install the software.
+- You need to download and install the software.

-Then load MP4 files to the program, and click on Add Video button to import MP4 files.
+- Then load MP4 files to the program, and click on Add Video button to import MP4 files.
 Or you can directly drag and drop them to the program.

-Next, you should choose the output format, i.e MOV, MPEG2 or WMV.
+- Next, you should choose the output format, i.e MOV, MPEG2, or WMV.

-The output videos will have the original quality of the MP4 video.
+- The output videos will have the original quality of the MP4 video.

-Finally, you need to hit on Convert button for the conversion process to begin.
+- Finally, you need to hit on Convert button for the conversion process to begin.

 Wait for some time.
 That’s it; your file is now converted to be used in After Effects.
 Now the file can be imported into After Effects CC/CS6/CS5, etc., for editing.